Frequently Asked Questions

 How Is The Allt Dearg Wind Farm Paid For?

 The total project development cost was originally estimated at £17.4m, after savings on exchange rates (the turbines were paid for in Euros) and construction costs, the total project cost was less than £16m.
-This has been funded through partners’ contributions (approximately 20% of the total) and a non-recourse development and thereafter 15 year term loan from The Co-operative Bank (the Bank).
-The Bank’s loan is secured against the assets and future cash flow of the Partnership.
-There is absolutely no risk to the Trust as, in the very unlikely event the partnership cannot make the repayments to the Bank as scheduled, the Bank is able to “step in” to the project and assume financial control until such time as all payments have been brought up to date.
+This was been funded through partners’ contributions (approximately 20% of the total) and a originally a non-recourse development and thereafter 15 year term loan from The Co-operative Bank (the Bank).
+The Bank’s loan was replaced with a loan from L1 Renewables Ltd (L1)in October 2017.
+L1 is owned by the Universities Superannuation Scheme - USS is the one of the largest principle private pensions schemes for universities and other higher education institutions in the UK.
+The L1 loan is secured against the assets and future cash flow of the Partnership.
+There is absolutely no risk to the Trust as, in the very unlikely event the partnership cannot make the repayments to L1 as scheduled, L1 is able to “step in” to the project and assume financial control until such time as all payments have been brought up to date.

 What Has Allt Dearg Cost Ardrishaig?